CTEC3905-2022/lab-materials/lab-07.md

 - Users can enter a search term
 - On searching, users are presented with details of any matching items
 - If more than 12 items match the search, users can navigate 12 items at a time with previous and next buttons
-- Users can filter the results by department

 As with last week, take this lab slowly and try to understand each step.
 Ask questions as soon as they arise.